miseEnPlace-i/lapr2/docs/SprintC/US05/US05_CheckWaitingRoom.md

 > **Question**: "Regarding US05, the listing is supposed to be for the day itself or for a specific day."
 >
 > **Answer**: "The list should show the users in the waiting room of a vaccination center."

+> **Question**: "Is it supposed to remove a SNS user of the wait list when he leaves the waiting room to get the vaccine?
+If yes, how do we know when the sns user leaves the waiting room?"
+>
+> **Answer**: "US5 is only to list users that are in the waiting room of a vaccination centers."

 ### 1.3.
 Acceptance Criteria